ocapn/ocapn/draft-specifications/Netlayers.md

 # TCP Testing Netlayer

-This is a testing-only, simplistic netlayer, providing no security or anonymity whatsoever, and only intended to run tests without the huge overhead of setting up Tor nodes.
+This is a netlayer designed only for testing purposes.
+It's designed to be simplistic and relatively easy to implement.
+This comes at the expense of providing no security or anonymity whatsoever, and thus must only be used in a testing environment.

 ## Implementation

-When creating and decoding the OCapN locator, the following information is used:

-- **designator**: IPv4 address of a machine.
-Usually 127.0.0.1 for testing.
+The TCP netlayer relies on TCP sockets bound to an IPv4 address and port.
+The implementation should listen and accept all incoming connections to the peer and open new outbound connections when required by CapTP.

+The OCapN Locator is as follows:

+- **designator**: A unique string which will identify the peer.
-- **transport**: The symbol `tcp`
+- **transport**: The symbol `tcp-testing-only`
-- **hints**: Hints are not used, so this may be set to false/omitted.

-Only send pure Syrup-encoded messages over the wire.
+- **hints**: The hints are a OCapN Struct with two keys:
+  - **host**: This should a string representation of an IPv4 address to be used to reach the peer.
+  - **port**: The port that should be used when connecting to the peer.

+All messages are sent encoded with Syrup.

 # Funding